sampsyo/cs6120/content/blog/2023-12-11-rvv-llvm-gisel/index.md

 The open [RISC-V instruction set architecture (ISA)](https://riscv.org/technical/specifications/) has an interesting extension, [the RISC-V "V" Vector Extension](https://github.com/riscv/riscv-v-spec/blob/master/v-spec.adoc).
 The unique part of RISC-V Vector Extension is that its vector instructions can deal with flexible vector lengths, VL, which makes programming in RISC-V Vector Extension agnostic to the vector register sizes.
 This feature really distinguishes the RISC-V Vector Extension from the traditional SIMD extensions, such as [x86 SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) (with a fixed size 128-bit vector length)/[AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) (256-bit), and [Arm NEON](https://developer.arm.com/Architectures/Neon) (128-bit).
 Traditional SIMD extensions with fixed vector lengths face challenges when dealing with the changing data sizes.
 They must maintain compatibility and support all existing fixed-size vector lengths in their instruction set architectures.
 This often leads to inefficiencies, especially in loop operations where the data size/loop stride may not align perfectly with the fixed vector size, necessitating additional scalar processing for the remaining elements.
 And the most suitable size for the number of elements to be processed in the vector loop is hard to decide ahead of time.
 In contrast, the RISC-V Vector Extension eliminate this concern with its vector length agnostic principle.
 Particularly in loop scenarios, the RISC-V's ability to adaptively handle varying data sizes stands out.
 For instance, in a simple loop adding two arrays, the RISC-V can dynamically adjust the vector length for each iteration by dynamically setting the vector length.
 This means it can process as many elements as possible in each pass, depending on the hardware capabilities and the remaining data.
 This adaptive approach really simplifies the code by eliminating the need for separate scalar loops for the leftover elements.

-# What Was the Goal?
-The goal was to support LLVM Global Instruction Selection, a framework that operates on whole function for instruction selection, for the RISC-V Vector Extension on some ALU operations, such as `vadd`, `vsub`, `vand`, `vor`, and `vxor`.
+In this project, our goal was to support LLVM Global Instruction Selection, a framework that operates on whole function for instruction selection, for the RISC-V Vector Extension on some ALU operations, such as `vadd`, `vsub`, `vand`, `vor`, and `vxor`.

 # A Primer on the RISC-V Vector Extension